expz/spin-class/README.md

 ### Vanilla Policy Gradient

-This is implemented for CartPole-v0, InvertedPendulum-v2 and FrozenLake-v1.
+This is implemented for CartPole-v0, InvertedPendulum-v2, FrozenLake-v1 and HalfCheetah-v2.

-__You might need to create projects `vpg-cartpole`, `vpg-invertedpendulum` and `vpg-frozenlake` in the Weights and Biases UI for this to work.__
+__This will create projects `vpg-cartpole`, `vpg-invertedpendulum`, `vpg-frozenlake` and `vpg-halfcheetah` in the Weights and Biases UI.__

 #### Run reproducibility test